Moving, Taxes and AURA

 I have just been employed by AURA and the company moved me.
 Are there any income tax ramifications of that move that I need to be aware of?

-- Other travel and lodging payments (excluding meals)
+- Other travel and first 7 days of lodging payments (excluding meals)

 - Transportation and storage (first 30 days only) of household goods and personal effects

 - Airfare and Baggage Fees